 - In early 2022, the Company granted approximately half of its employees a one-time restricted stock unit grant of \$5,000 per individual.
 Approximately 4,200 current employees benefitted.
-Qualifying new employees are also eligible for a similar award.
-As a result, in combination with existing employee ownership, substantially all Stifel employees will achieve equity ownership in the company. - In determining full-year 2022 compensation, the Committee and Company senior management focused compensation reductions on senior management and other more highly compensated individuals.
-A majority of employees received an increase in total compensation, including nearly all employees whose total compensation was below the Company median.
+Qualifying new employees were also eligible for a similar award.
+As a result, in combination with existing employee ownership, substantially all Stifel employees have Company-furnished opportunities for equity ownership in the Company. - In determining full-year 2023 compensation, the Committee and Company senior management focused compensation reductions on senior management and other more highly compensated individuals.
 The result was a progressive compensation adjustment.